brycewray/hugo-site/content/posts/2020/07/chasing-100-tips-optimizing-website.md

 ## Accessibility

-Making your site available to as many people as possible, regardless of their individual circumstances, is every site owner's responsibility---and most especially if your site's content puts it under the stricture of laws like the [U.S. Americans With Disabilities Act (ADA)](https://www.ada.gov/).
+Making your site available to as many people as possible, regardless of their individual circumstances, is every site owner's responsibility --- and most especially if your site's content puts it under the stricture of laws like the [U.S. Americans With Disabilities Act (ADA)](https://www.ada.gov/).
 Even if you don't want to be nice, why risk being sued?
 Make your site accessible.

 You can't go wrong by following the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/), and most notably avoiding WCAG "A"- and "AA"-level offenses.
-I won't---can't---try to cover all the WCAG content here.
+I won't --- can't --- try to cover all the WCAG content here.
 Instead, here is a small sampling of some of the most obvious things you should do to avoid running afoul of WCAG.

 **Give `alt` tags to all applicable images**.
-WCAG cuts you slack if an image is considered exclusively "decorative"---for example, a logo---but otherwise specifies that an image should be accompanied by an `alt` tag that tells a screen reader what the image shows.
+WCAG cuts you slack if an image is considered exclusively "decorative" --- for example, a logo --- but otherwise specifies that an image should be accompanied by an `alt` tag that tells a screen reader what the image shows.

 **Specify sufficient contrast for text**.
 A web page is no place to be showing light gray text on a white background, or dark gray text on a black background.
 When you're choosing your site's text and background colors, run everything through one of the great online contrast-checking sites ([WebAIM's](https://webaim.org/resources/contrastchecker/) is my personal favorite).
-That goes also---or should I say, especially---for your link colors!
+That goes also --- or should I say, especially --- for your link colors!

 **Have underlined links**.
 Speaking of links, yours should have underlining, making them easier to see.
 I don't use the `text-decoration` method on my site, because I hate text [descenders](https://en.wikipedia.org/wiki/Descender) punching through the underlines; instead, I use CSS to put borders underneath linked text.
 Regardless of the method you choose, be sure you *do* provide underlining.